Agenda

 • Why increasing gender and broader diversity at the board and senior leader level is critical

-• Importance of developing succession plans and supporting Indigenous people to get into leadership roles
+• Importance of developing succession plans and supporting under-represented groups to get into leadership roles

 • Role of mentorship and support